fxlin/p2-concurrency/docs/vtune.md

 > Note: You need two SSH connections with this task: one launches "vtune" and "vtune-backend"; the other makes a connection for **SSH tunneling**

+Tips: if vtune-backend is restarted and your local browser shows no content, try to rebuild the SSH tunnel.

 Next, fire your local browser and paste the above URL (e.g. https://127.0.0.1:38881)

 If you access the VTune webUI for the first time, you will see a prompt to input a passphrase.
 Insert any passphrase as you want.